Abdirahman Farole

-Abdirahman Mohamud Farole (Cabdiraxmaan Maxamed Maxamuud Faroole; عبدالرحمن محمد محمود فارولي; born 1945) is a Somali politician.
+Abdirahman Mohamed Mohamoud Farole (Cabdiraxmaan Maxamed Maxamuud Faroole; عبدالرحمن محمد محمود فارولي; born 1945) is a Somali politician.
 He served for many years in the government, acting as a governor of the Nugal region of Somalia in the 1990s and later as the Minister of Finance of the autonomous Puntland region in the northeast.
 From 8 January 2009 to 8 January 2014, Farole was also the President of Puntland.
-Farole's multipronged efforts at creating provisions and collaboration with international polities and organizations resulted in a drastic decrease in piracy along the Marinka Gardafuul (Guardafui Channel).
+Farole's multipronged efforts at creating provisions and collaboration with international policies and organizations resulted in a drastic decrease in piracy along the Marinka Gardafuul (Guardafui Channel).

 Biography

 Early years

 Farole was born in 1945 in the coastal town of Eyl, situated in the northeastern Nugal region of Somalia.
-He hails from the Ciise Mohamud sub-clan of the Majeerteen Darod.
+He hails from the Reer Jarafle branch of the Isse Mohamoud sub-clan of the Majeerteen Darod.

+Personal life

+Abdirahman Farole had two wives.
+Amina Abiib died in 2015.
+He has lived in Australia on and off for more than ten years.
+His family lives in Heidelberg of Melbourne, Victoria.

 A multi-linguist, he is fluent in Somali, Arabic, Italian and English.

 Education

 Farole first pursued his post-secondary education locally, earning a Diploma of Public Health in 1964 from the Scuola Professionale Sanitaria in Mogadishu, the nation's capital.
 The following year, he earned a Diploma in Statistics from the International Statistical Institute of Beirut in Lebanon.

 In 1985, Farole completed a Bachelor of Commerce in Economics and Commerce from the Somali National University in Mogadishu.
 He followed that five years later with a Master of Business Administration (Major in Financial Management) from a joint partnership between the Somali National University-SOMTAD and the State University of New York at Albany.
 In 2005, he added to his resume a Bachelor of Arts (Major in Politics) from La Trobe University in Australia.